Our Sustainable Campus

-One of Michigan Ross’ core beliefs is that businesses should be good citizens in the community and the world.
-One way we put that belief into action is through sustainable and “green” practices at the school itself.
+One of the Michigan Ross core beliefs is that businesses should be good citizens in the community and the world.
+One way we put that belief into action is through sustainable and “green” practices around the school.

 The Ross Building